joshxgchen/hitman3/README.md

 # Hitman React Native Project

 A React Native application that emulates the scope of Hitman 3's gun on your phone screen.
+Featured and demoed on SFU Comp Sci's Instagram page, with 100+ likes.

 ## Description